CAAPIM/gateway-developer-plugin/README.md

 This builds a Gateway configuration bundle from the source located in `src/main/Gateway`.
 This bundle can be used as a dependency bundle for another gateway solution.
 The built bundle is available in: `build/gateway/bundle`

 ### package-gw7
 This builds a Gateway deployment package from the source located in `src/main/Gateway`.
-The deployment package will also contain any dependent bundles as well as instructions on how to apply environment configuration tot he bundles.
+The deployment package will also contain any dependent bundles as well as instructions on how to apply environment configuration to the bundles.
 The built deployment package is available in: `build/gateway`

 ## Expected Source Directory Organization
 The Gateway solution directory (`src/main/Gateway` by default) expects the following organization: